LorePlant/Landscape_OleaEuropea/README.md

   geno359[which(is.na(geno359[,i])),i] <- median(geno359[-which(is.na(geno359[,i])),i], na.rm=TRUE)
 }
 ```
-# Diversity analysis and evaluation of introgression
+## Diversity analysis and evaluation of introgression

 From the work of Lison 2024 135 truly wild genotypes were selected with ancestry _q>0.70_.
 The rest of 224 genotype were classified as admixed.
 To distinguish between historical vs recent introgression, we analyzed the hybrid index using ancestry-informative SNPs.
 To define the two parental hybrid sources, we conducted a PCA.
-61 genotypes with the ,ost extreame postion along the PC1 from the truly wild were classified as cultivated.
+61 genotypes with the most extreame postion along the PC1 from the truly wild were classified as cultivated.
+These individulas most likely represent cultivated seeds that migrated in the wild environment from the near agricultural field.

 >PCA on the whole dataset